samgun-6/iot-asset-tracking/README.md

 **Specification**
 This expansion board has everything you need to get started with asset tracking.
 The built in GPS will be able to get the position of the device and the accelerometer can be used to detect movement and the orientation of the board.
 The JST connector simplifies attaching batteries to the board.
 With the MicroSD card slot it has the option to mount a MicroSD card in order to store information which might be useful for example if the internet connection is unavailable.

-- Specification Sheet can be found here [Pytrack specsheet](https://www.farnell.com/datasheets/2571938.pdf)
+- Specification Sheet can be found here [Pytrack spec sheet](https://www.farnell.com/datasheets/2571938.pdf)

 ### Lipo Battery

 ![Lipo Battery](./tutorial/lipo-battery.jpg)

 **Specification**
-Can be directly connected to the Pytrack expansion board with the JST PH 2.0mm connector and gives power to the device.
+Can be directly connected to the Pytrack expansion board with the JST PH 2.0 mm connector and gives power to the device.

 **Alternative**
 A cheaper alternative for the battery might be to buy a battery holder and insert 3xAAA batteries.
 It can be found at [electrokit](https://www.electrokit.com/produkt/batterihallare-3xaaa-med-strombrytare-och-jst-kontakt/) and only costs 29sek.